• Skip to primary navigation

 • Find the flavor combinations that work best for you.
 If you want a simple tuna salad with no frills or herbs or lemon, it's your salad - enjoy it how you like it!

-• If anything seems off balance, try adding more of the other ingredients to even out the flavor.
+• Taste as you go.
+No need to serve up your tuna only to find it's bland and needs more salt.
+Taste every step of the way and make adjustments as needed.
+If anything tastes out of balance, add more of the other ingredients to even out the flavor.
 If it's too creamy, add more acidic ingredients, like capers or dijon.
 If it's dry, add some olive oil.

 If you're in the mood for more easy lunch recipes, try these:

-Beet and Cucumber Salad with Feta and Dill
+Beet Cucumber Salad with Feta and Dill

 📖 Recipe